cybercongress/cybercongress/ecosystem/ELI-5 FAQ.md

 ### Are there any airdrops?
 Yes.
 The gifts are that exactly.

+### How to check if I received any of the gifts?
+The best way to do so this is to use [cyber.page](https://cyber.page/#/search/), simply enter your ETH / ATOM / URBIT address and see the result instantly!

 **Governance and entities**
 ### What is governance in cyber?
 the cyber protocol is governed by its users.
 We will talk about specifics further.
 But, the idea is that it is the users that should decide (by coming to a majority agreement) on what is and should be happening in terms of development, what rewards they should receive, how should a certain something work and so on.